 Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
 They can:

+Use the avoidance mechanisms of ISO/IEC 24772-1 subclause 6.2.5;

 Use kind values based on the needed range for integer types via the selected_int_kind intrinsic procedure and based on the range and precision needed for real and complex types via the selected_real_kind intrinsic procedure.

 Use explicit conversion intrinsics for conversions of values of intrinsic types, even when the conversion is within one type and is only a change of kind.
 Doing so alerts the maintenance programmer to the fact of the conversion, and that it is intentional.